 C13.02.01.
 The Nominating Committee

 a.
-Its membership shall consist of voting members of the congregation.
-Two of the members shall be appointed by the Congregation Council and threemembers shall be elected by the congregation at the winter annual meeting from nominations made from the floor.
+Its membership shall consist of three to five voting members of the congregation.
+Two of the members should be appointed by the Congregation Council and three members should be elected by the congregation at the winter annual meeting from nominations made from the floor.
 A pastor shall serve as convener and as an advisory member.

 b.
-Members shall serve for a term of one year except that the outgoing chairperson shall serve a second year as a member of the committee only.
+Members shall serve for a term of two years except that the outgoing chairperson shall serve a third year as a member of the committee only.
 That member shall retain his/her classification as an elected or appointed member.

 c.
-No member shall serve more than two successive terms.
+No member shall serve more than three successive terms.